Midwest Real Estate Investing: How I Turned California Gold into Midwest Platinum

 AIMCO (NYSE:AIV), a Denver-based apartment REIT, was selling all of its Midwest assets.
 At the same time, Fannie Mae and Freddie Mac designated Ohio a “Pre-Review” market, meaning each loan was underwritten manually on a “case-by-case” basis—discouraging lenders and making capital scarce.

-This created what I call a yield vacuum—high returns with little investor appetite.
-Not everyone believed in my startegy.
-A New York hedge fund manager warned me Ohio had the nation’s highest foreclosure rate (it would soon flip: during the GFC, Ohio’s worst hit cities would be eclipsed by California cities like Sacramento and Stockton).
-Other lenders said I shouldn’t buy anything more than a 90-minute drive from home.
+Most people thought I was making a mistake.
+A New York hedge fund manager warned me that Ohio had the highest single family foreclosure rate in the country (it would soon flip: during the GFC, Ohio’s worst-hit cities would be eclipsed by California cities like Sacramento and Stockton).
+A senior executive at Fannie Mae said I shouldn’t buy anything more than a 90-minute drive from home.

-Yet I didn’t dismiss the risks; I priced them in.
-We ran models for rent, price, and occupancy declines to test my resilience.
+I didn’t dismiss these risks.
+I priced them in.
+We ran models for rent growth and expense growth combined with breakeven ratios to test the resilience of the investment.

 Buying Near the Bottom—Just in Time

-In 2006, I bought a 58-unit property on the I-75 corridor in Southwest Ohio.
-While I missed the exact market nadir (2005), I was close enough.
-I avoided the worst of the GFC crash in San Francisco and Sacramento and benefited from the rebound in Midwest rental demand.
+Ultimately, in 2006, I bought a 58-unit property on the I-75 corridor in Southwest Ohio.
+While I missed the 2005 Ohio market nadir, 2006 was close enough.
+I also avoided the worst of the GFC crash in San Francisco and Sacramento while benefiting from the rebound in Midwest rental demand.

 Midwest Real Estate Investing Still Holds Opportunity

-Coastal investors with “flyover state” mind sets often miss these markets due to outdated narratives.
-But over nearly two decades, I’ve seen time and again that the Midwest real estate investing thesis holds up.
+Coastal investors with “flyover state” mind sets often miss these markets due to outdated narratives, which is perfectly fine with me.
+But after nearly two decades of operating in the Midwest, I’ve seen time and again that the Midwest real estate investing thesis holds up.

 Want to dive deeper into our investment strategy?
 Explore our investment thesis here.